Safest Teeth Whiteners

 Read our full review of SmileDirectClub.

-SnapCorrect reviews are very mixed.
-Some patients mention a positive experience, while others say they haven’t heard back from the company after ordering an impression kit.
-There are also complaints about aligners cracking and not receiving the aligners on time.
-You can read the full reviews on TrustPilot.
+SnapCorrect reviews are mixed, and outcomes vary.
+Some people mention a positive experience, while others say they haven’t heard back from the company after ordering an impression kit.

 Some alternative options include byte and Candid.
 These clear aligner brands have more positive reviews and better customer service overall.